gooderfreed/arena_c/README.md

 *   **Minimal Overhead:** Only 32 bytes of metadata per block, achieved with advanced techniques like pointer tagging and binary-compatible struct layouts.
 *   **Bump Sub-allocators:** Includes high-speed bump allocators with support for guaranteed memory alignment (`bump_alloc_aligned`).
 *   **Safe by Design:** Features compile-time assertions for configuration and runtime checks for overflow and pointer validity.

 **Why use it?** To get fast, controlled, and reliable memory management in performance-critical applications like game engines, embedded systems, or network servers.

 **How to use it?** `#define ARENA_IMPLEMENTATION` in one `.c` file, then just `#include "arena.h"`.

-This library serves as the core memory allocator for the [Zen Framework](https://github.com/gooderfreed/Zen) - a lightweight, modular framework for building console applications in C. The arena allocator provides efficient memory management for Zen's component-oriented architecture and interactive features.
+This library serves as the core memory manager for the [Zen Framework](https://github.com/gooderfreed/Zen) - a lightweight, modular framework for building console applications in C. The arena allocator provides efficient memory management for Zen's component-oriented architecture and interactive features.

 ## Overview